gabledata/tutorial/README.md

 ### Write the data contract

-You are going to create a data contract for the `VehicleLocation.proto` file, which represents a location and status tracking event for a vehicle in the transit agency.
-Writing a data contract involves creating a YAML file that declares the schema and semantics of the data following the [data contract specification](https://docs.gable.ai/data_contracts/what_are_data_contracts/data_contract_spec).
+You are going to create a data contract for the `order_details` table of the database, which represents the individual items included in a customer order.
+Writing a data contract involves creating a YAML file that declares the schema and semantics of the data following the data contract specification.

 Contracts are associated with a specific data asset.
-When you first enabled Github Actions, it created three data assets in Gable for `PassengerBoardingAlightingEvent`, `ScheduleAdherenceEvent`, `VehicleLocationEvent`.
+When you first enabled Github Actions, it created several data assets for database tables and event schemas.
 You can navigate to the `Data Assets` page to view a list of your organization's assets.

 ![Gable Data Assets](./static/gable_data_asset_list.png)